cguo9/chess/README.md

 ```bash
 $./chess puzzles.txt solution.txt <mode>
 ```
-Where <mode> is replaced with either a 1 or 2 representing mate-in-1 and mate-in-2, respectively.
+Where "mode" is replaced with either a 1 or 2 representing mate-in-1 and mate-in-2, respectively.
 The puzzle.txt file contains the input string and the program will output the solution to solution.txt using the mate-in-1 function if the mode is specified as 1 or mate-in-2 if the mode is 2.

 You may replace "puzzles.txt" with your own text file containing an input string in the proper format on each line.
 The program outputs the solution(s) to the puzzle strings into the "solution.txt" file or any other file you specify.
 If the file does not exist, the program will create a new one and append the solutions to that file.